 How to navigate the Dribbble Profiles

 User profile displays the following information: designer’s name, location, brief biography, links to social networks and personal website.
 In the top left corner, you will find links to the screenshots, projects (shot collections) and subscribers, as well as the lists of subscribed-to designers, favorite shots, tags used and skills indicated.
-Screenshots and projects are the examples of work which demonstrate the candidate’s potential.
-They often lead to the more detailed entry in the designer’s portfolio.
+Screenshots and projects are examples of work which demonstrate the candidate’s potential.
+They often lead to a more detailed entry in the designer’s portfolio.
 After picking the candidate, look through his/her lists and who he/she is subscribed to find similar designers.
 If a candidate is currently available there is a green “Hire Me” button in the top right corner of the profile.

 Just like Dribbble, Behance is a place for designers to showcase their work.
 Acquired by Adobe for 150 million dollars in December 2012 Behance has become the place to recruit designers for companies like Apple and Facebook.
 The main difference between from Dribbble is a detailed description of work experience indicated by many designers on the left side of their profiles.
 Besides, Behance provides more free search filters.
 Here you may find many experts in the field of architecture and photography, unlike Dribbble, which does not have that many professionals in this area.

 To find an ideal designer, use the rich set of search parameters, including creative fields, tags, location, tools used, education and so on.
 As soon as you find a candidate who matches your criteria, subscribe and send a message.

 Become a Regular on the Website